 Playing Solo Guitar Gigs

 If you are a guitarist who is hired to play solo gigs regularly, then you want to make sure to bring your best.
-Perhaps this is the type of thing that could be reoccurring, and so you want to make sure to leave a great impression on the audience and most importantly, the hiring owner.
+Perhaps this is the type of thing that could be reoccurring.
+So you want to make sure to leave a great impression on the audience and most importantly, the hiring owner.

 Some of the most important things to consider when performing solo are: